 11. Understand Common-Law status

 Canadian law provides official status to couples who live together in an exclusive marriage-like relationship without being legally married.
-If you have lived with a partner for at least 12 months consecutively, and the relationship is ongoing, your status would be considered common-law for immigration purposes regardless of whether or not you have official recognition in your country of origin.
-If this applies to your situation, ensure that you obtain expert advice so that your immigration application contains the proper disclosures and the proper dependents.
-Failing to declare a common-law partner on your immigration applicant usually means that you are barred from ever sponsoring them.
+If you have lived with a partner for at least 12 months consecutively, and the relationship is ongoing, your legal status would be considered common-law for immigration purposes regardless of whether or not you have official recognition in your country of origin.
+If this applies to your situation, ensure that you obtain expert advice so that your immigration application contains the proper disclosures and the proper family members.
+Failing to declare a common-law partner on your immigration application usually means that you are barred from ever sponsoring them.